Wildhoney/L.Pather/README.md

 <map class="... mode-create mode-append"></map>
 ```

 By having the class names reflect the current mode, it allows you to respond via your CSS documents.
-In the case of [the example on Heroku.com](https://pather.herokuapp.com) we colour the path handles when you have selected the `L.Pather.MODE.CREATE` mode &ndash; note the `mode-edit` class reference:
+In the case of [the example on Heroku.com](https://pather.herokuapp.com) we colour the path handles when you have selected the `L.Pather.MODE.EDIT` mode &ndash; note the `mode-edit` class reference:

 ```css
 section.map.mode-edit div.elbow {